IcedWatermelonJuice/FS-SEI/Rotation-Feature-Decoupling/README.md

 ## Dataset
 * The dataset we used is from [https://genesys-lab.org/oracle](https://genesys-lab.org/oracle).
-* We cut this 16-class WiFi dataset into 2 different datasets.
+* We cut this 16-class Wi-Fi dataset into 2 different datasets.
 Specifically, we divide the first 10 classes as an auxiliary dataset for pretext task, and the last 6 classes as a few-shot dataset for downstream task.
-* Info. of the dataset is displayed in the following table.
+* Info of the dataset is displayed in the following table.

 | Parameters | Value |
 | :---: | :---: |